For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Tyrannidae (Tyrant Flycatchers)

-ALDER FLYCATCHER (Empidonax alnorum) – We briefly heard these Empids calling "free-beer" near Seward. [*]
+ALDER FLYCATCHER (Empidonax alnorum) [*]

 Laniidae (Shrikes)